 4. Close-up Lenses

 Extension tubes work well on wide-angle or standard lenses, but MFD is less affected on longer lenses.
 If you want to add macro capabilities to a longer lens, a close-up lens is a better option.
 This is an optical filter that screws onto the front of your lens and allows you to focus at a closer distance.
 Both Canon and Nikon make very good close-up lenses that cause only minimal degradation in image quality.
 Third-party options from filter manufacturers like Tiffen and Hoya are also available.
 In many ways, close-up lenses are much easier to use than extension tubes because you don’t need to remove the lens to put them on.
 They also don’t affect the lens’ autofocus speed or aperture control.
 Close-up lenses are popular to use with zoom lenses like a 70-200, or a 100-400/80-400.

 Note that because these are simply threaded filters for the front of a lens, you don’t necessarily need to use a Canon branded one on Canon lenses.
 You should have no issues using a Canon close-up lens on a Nikon 70-200, for example.

 Note: A close-up “lens” is the same thing as a close-up “filter”.
 Different brands choose to use different names.

 5. Macro Flash Solution

-As macro photographers, there are two things we’re always fighting for: greater depth of field, and faster shutter speeds.
-Both of these things require more light, unless you’re willing to push your ISO higher and higher.
-Though flash is often the answer to this problem, you’ll rarely find a macro photographer without some sort of lighting solution in their bag.
+As a macro photographer there will be two things you’re always fighting for: Greater depth of field, and faster shutter speeds.
+Both of these things require more light unless you’re willing to push your ISO higher and higher.
+A flash is often the easiest answer to this problem, so you’ll often find some kind of flash in the bag of an avid macro shooter.

 Using a simple extension cord to reposition the flash for optimal contrast.